 Customers are able to get unlimited info about any company they are interested in, its products, delivery options, and more.
 This leads to customers buying items on their own rather than working with a sales representative.
 Forrester predicted that B2B e-commerce would grow up from $780 billion (in 2015) to $1.13 trillion (in 2020) due to this.
 Now sales reps have to improve and change sales techniques to stay in the game.
-This is where CRM and IoT come in.
+This is where CRM IoT comes in.

 How can your sales team use IoT?

 Providing long-term customer relationshipCustomers are the primary resource and the driving force behind any business.
 That's why keeping a customer has great economic value.

 Leads can be pushed to new levels with the help of IoT-connected devices.
 But that won’t be of much help if there isn’t a robust CRM platform for that information to go into.
 Collecting your prospects’ data and organizing it into your CRM allows your salesperson to connect to the prospect, then when the prospect becomes a customer, that data can be passed to customer service, ushering in the groundwork for long-term customer service.